mkolod/CarND-Vehicle-Detection/writeup.md

 The featurization function that calls the above convenience wrappers is implemented in cell #6 of the IPython notebook.
 We simply accept the image path along with parameters such as the chosen color space, the number of histogram bins, etc. The image that is loaded is first loaded as RGB, so if we chose a different color space, we need to change the representation.
 If spatial binning was chosen (boolean argument to the function), we compute the spatial binning using the previously mentioned convenience function.
 We do the same with color histograms, which we can coose to select or not.
 Finally, we run the HOG feature extraction.
 Once we generate all the features, they end up being concatenated and returned.
 Note that since they may be on different scales, we'll need to use feature scaling.
 I will discuss this later.

+Here is an example of one of the above car image from the SVM training set being transformed into a HOG representation.

+![hog][hog]

+The transition from RGB to YCrCb, which is the color space I ultimately used, decidedly makes the images look odd to a human, but this color space is typically not for display purposes.
+It was originally conceived to allow for better representation of luminance (Y), so that it could be given more bandwidth than the chroma red-different (Cr) and chroma blue difference (Cb).
+However, it's also a useful transformation for machine learning, because we can focus on luminance, which is typically good enough for us to discern shapes, and the color information is treated separately.

+![car_YCrCb][car_YCrCb]

+#### 2. Explain how you settled on your final choice of HOG parameters.

 In cell #7, we finally make use of all of the previously mentioned infrastructure.
 We take the car and non-car file names and generate the features.
 Note that at this point we need to select the color space, spatial size, etc. These selections were made during a very long tuning process.
 Interestingly, I chose other selections earlier that improved the validation accuracy of the SVM, but ended up doing more poorly together with the post-processing of classification, such as the heat map-based selection of final bounding boxes.
 So, I went through many cycles of feature engineering, SVM hyperparameter tuning (e.g. the regularization parameter), and postprocessing parameter tuning.
 Therefore, it would be hard to pinpoint exactly why I ended up choosing the parameters that I am about to mention here, since they were selected based on the final feedback on the test video, as opposed to merely on the validation accuracy of the SVM.

+That said, we can have some basic intuitions as to why the YCrCb color space was more useful than RGB, for example - luminance (Y) differences are more critical for object identification than the actual color (we could make a similar argument about the L channel in HSL, or V in HSV).
+Also, for both "color" channel binning and HOG features, it's good to separate some sense of color (Cr and Cb in YCrCb, or H in HSV/HSL) from other visual aspects (saturation in HSV, luminance in YCrCb).
+This separation is intuitively more useful than raw RGB intensities.

+We can make similar arguments about keeping the number of pixels per cell fairly small (16) for the HOG computation, but using blocking (2 cells per block) to smooth out the histograms.
+I didn't think that HOG features could benefit from all three YCrCb channels, my hypothesis was that only using the Y channel would be adequate, but both the SVM validation accuracy and the postprocessed results visible in the video ended up being better with all three channels going into the HOG feature calculation.

 | Parameter  | Value  |
 |---|---|